Starting Backgrounds

 Possessions:

-Special: You tend to blend in.
+Nondescript: You tend to blend in.
 You get +1d when rolling to avoid drawing attention to yourself, and others get +1d when rolling to distract from you.

 31. Wizard